paradime-io/nfl_data_modeling_challenge/README.md

 *   **ROI is the Ultimate Value Metric:**  It's not just about points; it's about points *per dollar*.
 *   **Injuries Can Make or Break a Season:**  Staying on top of injury trends is crucial.
 *   **Knees and Ankles Take a Beating:**  Protect those joints!
-*   **(Hypothetical Example):**  "We found that [Player X], despite a mid-range salary, consistently outperformed players with much higher salaries, making him a true value pick.
-However, his late-season knee injury (as seen in the injury charts) raises concerns about his future performance."

 ## Conclusions <a name="conclusions"></a>